Apple's Foundation TV series looks promising, but will it stick close to the books?

-One of the most anticipated science fiction shows, for me anyway, is Foundation, the upcoming Apple TV Plus series based on the books by Issac Asimov.
+One of the most anticipated science fiction shows, for me anyway, is Foundation, the upcoming Apple TV Plus series based on the books by Isaac Asimov.
 During the company's recent WWDC keynote presentation, we finally got a look at the first trailer.

 Read more: How to choose which TV streaming service is best for you